WebAssembly/spec/spectec/test-prose/TEST.md

 execution_of_BR_ON_NON_NULL l
 1. Assert: Due to validation, a value is on the top of the stack.
 2. Pop val from the stack.
-3. Assert: Due to validation, val is not of the case REF.NULL.
+3. If val is of the case REF.NULL, then:
+  a.
+Do nothing.
+4. Else:
-4. Push val to the stack.
+  a.
+Push val to the stack.
-5. Execute (BR l).
+  b.
+Execute (BR l).

 execution_of_RETURN_CALL_REF x
 1. Assert: Due to validation, a value is on the top of the stack.